Rawllince/pitch-deck-/README.md

 Slide 1: Catchy Phrase / Intro
 "Turning the Tide: Empowering 3 Million Fish Farmers on Lake Victoria" 📊 Did you know?
 Over 3 million people rely on Lake Victoria for their livelihood, yet over 60% of fish farmers struggle with poor yields, lack of support, and limited market access.
-Image suggestion: A striking aerial view of Lake Victoria with fishermen casting nets.

 Slide 2: Problem
 Declining fish stocks due to overfishing and pollution.